Nudd v Taylor: Judgement

 Holmes J in determining whether there could be an exception to the Moçambique rule applied in regard to the counterclaim, stated:

-[15] In the present case, the defendant's claim to a share of the proceeds of sale of the properties in California depends entirely on her ability to demonstrate a beneficial interest in the properties.
-The outcome of her counterclaim must depend on how that question is determined.
-Her claim is, in my view, properly described as one which essentially concerns her right to an interest in the properties as the gravamen of her claim.
-Accordingly, it becomes necessary to consider whether the second exception applies.
-Clearly enough, the claim involves the assertion of an equitable obligation of a kind which courts have been prepared to enforce notwithstanding a connection with foreign immovables; but what of the situation when the party against whom the obligation is asserted is not within the jurisdiction?

 Holmes J in determining that a foreign litigant had submitted himself to this jurisdiction stated:

-[21] It is too broad a statement to say that a foreign plaintiff who proceeds in Queensland thereby submits himself to the court's jurisdiction at large.
-The position, is, in my respect view, correctly stated by Holland J in National Commercial Bank v Wimborne:

 That case was cited with approval by the New South Wales Court of Appeal in Marlborough Harbour Board v Charter Travel Co Ltd. In the latter case, the court was prepared to go somewhat further, deciding that the foreign plaintiff's submission to the jurisdiction extended to a counterclaim which raised a new cause of action, provided that such a cross-claim was founded on or directly arose out of the same subject matter as that of the action.

 To similar effect, the English Court of Appeal in Republic of Liberia v Gulf Oceanic Inc concluded that a plaintiff submitted himself to the incidents of his litigation, including liability to a counterclaim properly brought.
 In that case the plaintiffs had sought a declaration in relation to a contract for the purchase of oil and a resulting arbitration.
 The defendant's counterclaim for damages for breach of the same contract and tort for wrongful procuring of the breach was permitted to stand, notwithstanding that the foreign defendants could not, in the absence of their own litigation, have been made amenable to the jurisdiction of the court on such an action.